 Of course, it is recommended that bolt threads be cleaned with a wire brush and oiled before being torqued (do not oil wheel lug bolts).
 Running a tap to clean out the bore is also recommended along with a good blast of compressed air for final cleaning.
 Add a few drops of oil and you will be ready to torque your bolts.

 Technically there is a difference between the torque given to a fine thread bolt and that given to a coarse thread bolt.
 But taking the entire chart shown here, the variation will not exceed 1%.
 So for increased convenience the chart has been simplified and practical shop values given.
 Actually automobile manufacturers give a tolerance.
 For example, when 75 foot pounds is desired, the value will be given as, perhaps, 70-80 foot pounds.
 And this is so much more accurate than even the most skilled mechanic can manage with the old rod type torque wrench.
-Original bolts on early Chevys are plain steel no hardened bolts or alloys.
-The entire chart is being provided as good general information, but for your old Chevy, use ONLY the plain steel torque value.
+Original bolts on early Chevys are plain steel – no hardened bolts or alloys.
+The entire chart is being provided as good general information, but for your old Chevy, use ONLY the GREEN column – Plain Steel torque values.

 When bolts are torqued, it stretches the bolt.
 Occasionally the original bolts need to be replaced.
-We offer new head bolts for 1916-1928 Chevy 4-Cylinder engines and also 1929-1932 Chevy 6-Cylinder engines.
+We offer new head bolts for 1916-1928 Chevy 4-Cylinder engines.
+We also have a limited supply of used 1929-1932 Chevy 6-Cylinder engines.